Will Levis, QB, Kentucky | NFL Draft Scouting Report

 Levis only carried 102 career attempts into the 2021 season, but he picked things up quickly.
 A team captain in his first year at Kentucky, Levis collected 2,826 yards, 24 touchdowns, and 13 interceptions in 13 starts.
 He also added 376 yards and nine scores on the ground.

-Will Levis Scouting Report
+Levis Scouting Report

 Positives

 Levis has very exciting tools as a passer and a creator.
 The Kentucky QB stands at 6’4″, 229 pounds, with a strong, dense frame that can withstand contact.
 With his frame, Levis brings elite arm talent to the fold.
-He generates elite velocity on throws with visible ease and has a quick, crisp 3/4 sidearm release.
-His velocity carries well to all levels of the field and travels with immediacy in the short and intermediate ranges.

 Levis has a supremely strong arm — strong enough to generate high levels of velocity even when off-platform and rolling against his dominant side.
 Beyond that, his arm is also noticeably elastic.

 Levis doesn’t just have high-end arm talent, either.
-He’s a legitimate athlete with potential 4.6 speed at his size.
+He’s a legitimate athlete with a potential 4.6 speed at his size.
 He shows great burst and speed in the open field and has enough agility to make single cuts.

 The physical edge Levis plays with as a runner is even more enticing.
 For a QB, he breaks tackles with more consistency than expected.
 He plays strong in the pocket, churns his legs through tackle attempts, and frequently extends plays with his frame, play strength, and athleticism.